 - ID: incident ID

 - TP: incident type

 - ST: spatial location (cell in the lattice)

 - t1: inter-arrival time

-- PT: preparation time
+- PT: APPTOT

 - OT: on scene time

-Name Node type Description Incident main Transition Takes one value from each of the places (nodes) connected to simulate the main features for an incident (interarrival time, type, location).
-Preparation time Transition Takes one value from the distribution depending of the incident type.
-On scene time Transition Takes one value from the distribution depending of the incident type.
-Day Place Contains the information of the day (Monday, Tuesday, etc.), Month (Jan, Feb, etc.) for the generation of the incident list.
-Inter-arrival time Place Contains the inter-arrival time, obtained from the distribution of time between successive calls.
-Type daily distribution Place Contains the incident occurrence distribution per day for each incident type.
-Type monthly distribution Place Contains the incident occurrence distribution per month for each incident type.
-Type hourly distribution Place Contains the incident occurrence distribution per hour for each incident type.
-Type overall distribution Place Contains the incident occurrence distribution for each incident type.
-Type location distribution Place Contains the incident occurrence distribution per location (cells of 0.5 km × 0.5 km) for each incident type.
-Time windows Place Contains the incident occurrence distribution within the specified TWs for each incident type.
-Incident call Place Contains the incidents generated along with the main features (interarrival time, type, location) Preparation time distribution Place Contains the estimated preparation time, obtained from the distribution for the overall incident types.
-Incident response Place Contains the incidents generated along with the main features plus the preparation time.
-On scene time distribution Place Contains the incident on scene time distribution for each incident type.
-Incident cleared Place Final node with all the features simulated: interarrival time, type, location, preparation time, on scene time.
+Name Node type Description Takes one value from each of the places (nodes) Incident main Transition connected to simulate the main features for an incident (interarrival time, type, location). АРРТОТ Transition Takes one value from the distribution depending on Tansition the incident type.
+On scene time Transition Takes one value from the distribution depending of on scene time Transition the incident type.
+Contains the information of the day (Monday, Day Place Tuesday, etc.), Month (Jan, Feb, etc.) for the generation of the incident list.
+Inter-arrival time Place Contains the inter-arrival time, obtained from the riace distribution of time between successive calls.
+Type daily distribution Place Contains the incident occurrence distribution per Flace day for each incident type.
+Type monthly distribution Place Contains the incident occurrence distribution per Type montiny distribution riace month for each incident type.
+Type hourly distribution Place Contains the incident occurrence distribution per 1 lace hour for each incident type.
+Type overall distribution Place Contains the incident occurrence distribution for I lace each incident type.
+Contains the incident occurrence distribution per Type location distribution Place location (cells of 0.5 km × 0.5 km) for each incident type.
+Time windows Place Contains the incident occurrence distribution I lace within the specified TWs for each incident type.
+Incident call Place Contains the incidents generated along with the I lace main features (interarrival time, type, location) APPTOT distribution Place Contains the estimated APPTOT, obtained from the I lace distribution for the overall incident types.
+Incident response Place Contains the incidents generated along with the Thee main features plus the preparation time.
+On scene time distribution Place Contains the incident on scene time distribution for Tiace each incident type.
+Final node with all the features simulated: Incident cleared Place interarrival time, type, location, APPTOT, on scene time.